Lee Sedol

-Lee Sedol (이세돌; born 2 March 1983), or Lee Se-dol, is a former South Korean professional Go player of 9 dan rank.
+Lee Sedol (이세돌; born 2 March 1983), or Lee Se-dol, is a South Korean former professional Go player of 9 dan rank.
 As of February 2016, he ranked second in international titles (18), behind only Lee Chang-ho (21).
-He is the fifth-youngest (12 years 4 months) to become a professional Go player in South Korean history behind Cho Hun-hyun (9 years 7 months), Lee Chang-ho (11 years 1 months), Cho Hye-yeon (11 years 10 months) and Choi Cheol-han (12 years 2 months).
 His nickname is "The Strong Stone" ("Ssen-dol").
-In March 2016, he played a notable series of matches against AlphaGo that ended in 1–4.
+In March 2016, he played a notable series of matches against the program AlphaGo that ended in Lee losing 1–4.

-On 19 November 2019, Lee announced his retirement from professional play, stating that he could never be the top overall player of Go due to the increasing dominance of AI.
-Lee referred to them as being "an entity that cannot be defeated".
+Lee announced his retirement from professional play in November 2019, stating he could never be the top overall player of Go due to the increasing dominance of AI, which he called "an entity that cannot be defeated".
+Lee shared in a 2024 interview, "losing to AI, in a sense, meant my entire world was collapsing. ...
+I could no longer enjoy the game.
+So I retired."

 Biography

-Lee was born in South Korea in 1983 and studied at the Korea Baduk Association.
+Lee was born in South Korea in 1983.
+He is known as 'Bigeumdo Boy' because he was born and grew up on Bigeumdo Island.
+He studied at the Korea Baduk Association.
+He is the fifth-youngest (12 years 4 months) to become a professional Go player in South Korean history behind Cho Hun-hyun (9 years 7 months), Lee Chang-ho (11 years 1 months), Cho Hye-yeon (11 years 10 months) and Choi Cheol-han (12 years 2 months).

 He ranks second in international titles (18), behind only Lee Chang-ho (21).
 Despite this, he describes his opening play as "very weak".
 In February 2013, Lee announced that he planned to retire within three years and move to the U.S. to promote Go.
 He plays on Tygem as "gjopok".
-He is known as 'Bigeumdo Boy' because he was born and grew up on Bigeumdo Island.

 He is married to Kim Hyun-jin, and he has a daughter, Lee Hye-rim.
 His older brother Lee Sang-hoon is also a 9 dan professional go player.

 Lee's Broken Ladder Game

 This game was played between Lee Sedol and Hong Chang-sik during the 2003 KAT cup, on 23 April 2003.
 The game is notable for Lee's use of a broken ladder formation.

-Normally playing out a broken ladder is a mistake, associated with beginner play, because the chasing stones are left appallingly weak.
+Normally playing out a broken ladder is a mistake, associated with beginner play, because the chasing stones are left weak.
 Between experts it should be decisive, leading to a lost game.
 Lee, playing black, defied the conventional wisdom, using the broken ladder to capture a large group of Hong's stones in the lower-right side of the board.
 This brought black's stones in the corner which were previously considered dead back to life.
 White ultimately resigned.